equivalent/equivalent.github.io/_posts/article/2019-02-22-visualized-desktop-workspaces-flow.md

 `I need to go from "Server stuff workspace" to "Company communication"`

 > Same as in a house you don't think of I need to go out of this room, go
-> down the hallway, take the vacuum cleaner go out of this room go  left and
+> down the hallway, take the vacum cleaner go out of this room go  left and
-> vacuum clean that room.
+> vacum clean that room.
 You rather think: "I need from Living room to Storage
-> room grab a vacuum cleaner and go clean the Bedroom"
+> room grab a vacum cleaner and go clean the Bedroom"

 So in order to achieve this you need to set up instant "go to workspaces" navigation shortcuts in your laptop.
 For example you can set shortcuts: